 DEAR EVERYONE.
 HOW ARE YOU?
 I AM FINE.
 Well actually, I am nervous and sad.
 Oh yeah…and I’m dealing with an enormous theft—a year or two stolen from the few years I can remain fully engaged in the world.
 Other than that…

 And you?
-What I know of what you’re doing—from email, facebook, zoom, messenger, text, phone and even an occasional card—you, my family and friends, are generally okay.
+From what I know of what you’re doing—email, facebook, zoom, messenger, text, phone and even an occasional card—you, my family and friends, are generally okay.

-But we’re all so done with this aren’t we?
+We’re all so done with this aren’t we?
 The coronavirus and the cop-violence.
 Being ashamed of our country.
 Wearing a mask.
-What about jobs and travel and rain…will there ever ever ever be another rainy day.
+What about jobs and travel and rain…will there ever ever ever be another rainy day?

 I always feel like I should acknowledge how much better off I am, we are, than so many around the world.
 I should.
 And do. `

 It’s just that the mental health toll of all of this uncertainty and anxiety is present…and not pleasant.
-So in spite perhaps being perceived as whiny…I’ll whine a moment.
-And since we all know that misery loves company maybe you’re experiencing some of these symptoms also?
+So in spite of perhaps being perceived as whiny…I’ll whine a moment.
+And since we all know that misery loves company, maybe you’re experiencing some of these symptoms also?